-Not enough is known about the safety of using androstenedione during breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if androstenedione is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

-Children: In children, androstenedione is LIKELY UNSAFE as it might stop bone growth and lead to shorter adult height, as well as early onset of puberty.
+Children: Androstenedione is likely unsafe when taken by mouth in children.
+It might stop bone growth and lead to shorter adult height.
+It might also cause early onset of puberty.

-Depression: There is concern that androstenedione supplements might make depression worse in women.
-This s because some women with severe major depression have naturally high levels of androstenedione, so some people think there may be a connection.
-However, it is not known if taking androstenedione supplements causes depression.
+Depression: Androstenedione supplements might make depression worse in females.
+Females with severe major depression seem to have naturally high levels of androstenedione.
+But it is not known if taking androstenedione supplements causes depression.

 Hormone-sensitive cancers and conditions: Androstenedione is the steroid hormone used by the body to make testosterone and estrogen.
-Taking androstenedione seems to increase estrogen levels.
-Men and women with hormone sensitive conditions should avoid androstenedione.
+Patients with hormone sensitive conditions should avoid androstenedione.
 Some of these conditions include breast, uterine, ovarian, and prostate cancer; endometriosis; and uterine fibroids.

-Liver disease: There is some concern that androstenedione might harm the liver.
-So far, no such cases have been reported, but steroids similar to androstenedione have been connected to liver problems.
+Liver disease: Androstenedione might harm the liver.
 Don't take androstenedione if you have any type of liver disease.
 Even if you don't have liver disease, it's best to get liver function tests if you take androstenedione.

-Prostate cancer: There is some concern that androstenedione might increase the chances of developing prostate cancer.
-Developing research suggests that androstenedione can encourage prostate tumor cell growth.
+Prostate cancer: Androstenedione might increase the chances of developing prostate cancer.
 Don't use androstenedione if you have prostate cancer.

 Be cautious with this combination